 by Oleksandra Volakova

 Power of Language Week is an annual event aimed to bring together multilingual students worldwide and help them share their cultural experiences with peers, staff, and faculty.
-This year, the second annual weeklong initiative took place from February 16 to February 23, successfully hosting 28 unique events, organized and led Wesleyan students across the globe.
+This year, the second annual weeklong initiative was organized by a committee spearheaded by Global Language and Outreach Fellow Thais García Bagué.
+It took place from February 16 to February 23, successfully hosting 28 unique events, organized and led Wesleyan students across the globe.
 The events elucidated various aspects of foreign countries, featuring culture, traditions, games, cuisine, and language.

 Power of Language Week is timed to International Mother Language Day, occurring this year on February 21.
 It was first proclaimed by UNESCO to underline the importance of remembering and honoring your mother tongue.